decentraland/adr/RFC/RFC-9-on-chain-validators.md

 - **Entity**: Wearable
 - **Pointer**: `decentraland:{protocol}:collections-v1:{contract(0x[a-fA-F0-9]+)}:{itemName}` (Item URN)
 - **Contracts**: Ethereum Decentraland Collections
 - **Check**: Off-chain check.
 The only signer allowed to deploy Ethereum wearables is the Decentraland Address.
-Decentraland is not creating more collections in Ethereum.The ones created are considered **legacy** and the addresses are known beforehand.
+Decentraland is not creating more collections in Ethereum.
+The ones created are considered **legacy** and the addresses are known beforehand.
 A list of those addresses can be used to check if the collection address is valid.

 ### Polygon Items: Wearables & Emotes